 I think of healing more akin to putting gas in your car – something you do over and over again – rather than fixing a broken muffler – something you do once and then it’s done.
 It’s the only way I know how to do this long term.

-I don’t always love being sugar free.
+I don’t always love being sugar sensitive.
 I accept times when I resist eating this way; I know it’s not personal.
 We all feel this way!